Spend Visualization by Greg Tennyson

 Recognize 3rd parties have access to data scientists and other resources that scale versus a homegrown solution.

 What is the end objective – to create actionable insights that bring value to the business and put the procurement professional in a trusted advisor role.
 For example, how powerful would it be to have a holistic view of a buy/sell-side relationship?

 So, you’ve identified your data sources.
 My recommendation is to partner with a 3rd party data aggregator and visualization technology provider.
-They have data scientist and the tools necessary to cleanse, normalize and visualize your data in a powerful, impactful way.
+They have data scientists and the tools necessary to cleanse, normalize, and visualize your data in a powerful, impactful way.

 There are foundational truths about how to analyze data and the 3rd party is best equipped to do so.
 Some truths you need to appreciate and account for:

 - Data is everything, everything is data.
 Don’t discard data elements until you understand their association and contribution to driving actionable insights.

 - Develop the talent within your team so they understand how to leverage data visualization to provide them actionable insights.

 - Data needs to be only directional correct to form an opinion.
 Stated otherwise don’t over-optimize your data as there are diminishing returns.
 There is a cost to precise data, and I recommend the incremental cost doesn’t warrant the investment.